-In the event of an intrusion by an armed person, an active shooter, or a hostage taking incident, Code Silver procedures will be enacted to prompt an appropriate response.
+In the event of an intrusion by an armed person, an active shooter, or a hostage taking incident, Code Silver procedures will be enacted to prompt an appropriate response in accordance with the location's Code Silver Emergency Plan.

 Note: Code Silver will not result in other team members coming to assist, as it is designed to keep people away from harm.
 Police will be contacted as soon as Code Silver is called.
-When a Code Silver is initiated, all team members will make every reasonable effort to protect themselves, residents, visitors, and others in their immediate area, following the procedures set out below.
+When a Code Silver is initiated, all team members will make every reasonable effort to protect themselves, residents, visitors, and others in their immediate area, following the procedure set out below.